 Can you take Cortagen intranasally?

 Community practice includes intranasal Cortagen, often combined with Pinealon or Epithalon in a nasal spray.
 Khavinson's published research used subcutaneous injection, not intranasal delivery.
-Cortagen's small size (4 amino acids, approximately 430 daltons) makes intranasal delivery plausible pharmacokinetically, but no published study covers intranasal Cortagen pharmacokinetics or bioavailability specifically.
+Cortagen is small enough that nasal delivery is plausible, but no published study has measured how much of an intranasal dose actually gets where it needs to go.

 How is Cortagen different from Cortexin?

-Cortexin is a complex mixture of many short peptides extracted from bovine cerebral cortex, approved in Russia as a pharmaceutical for stroke and TBI patients.
+Cortexin is a mixture of many short peptides extracted from bovine cerebral cortex, approved in Russia as a pharmaceutical for stroke and head injury patients.
 Cortagen is the single synthetic tetrapeptide (AEDP sequence) isolated from that research.
 Cortexin has the stronger regulatory profile and larger clinical evidence base.
-Conflating them inflates Cortagen's evidence base with Cortexin's established clinical record -- a common error in vendor copy.
+Conflating them inflates Cortagen's evidence base with Cortexin's established clinical record, a common error in vendor copy.

 Is Cortagen legal in the United States?